ICST-Technion/W22-IOT-NoCode/README.md

 }
 ```

-If a pin is missing from the config JSON that means it is not physically used.
+If a pin is missing from the config JSON it will be turned off on the device.